-- In partnership with Collective Action for Safe Spaces, in 2013 I founded Safe Bars, which addresses the connection between alcohol and sexual aggression with bystander intervention training for bar, club, and restaurant employees.
+- In 2013, we founded Safe Bars, which addresses the connection between alcohol and sexual aggression with bystander intervention training for bar, club, and restaurant employees.

-- I was a founder of My Sister’s Place, D.C.’s first shelter for battered women and their children.
+- I was a founder of My Sister’s Place, D.C.’s first shelter for abused women and their children.

 - I was an organizer of the 1978 March to Stop Violence Against Women (D.C.’s first Take Back the Night march).